 Flash steam plants are the most common type of geothermal power generation plants in operation today.
 Fluid at temperatures greater than 360°F (182°C) is pumped under high pressure into a tank at the surface held at a much lower pressure, causing some of the fluid to rapidly vaporize, or "flash."
 The vapor then drives a turbine, which drives a generator.
 If any liquid remains in the tank, it can be flashed again in a second tank to extract even more energy.

 Binary cycle geothermal power generation plants differ from Dry Steam and Flash Steam systems in that the water or steam from the geothermal reservoir never comes in contact with the turbine/generator units.
 Low to moderately heated (below 400°F) geothermal fluid and a secondary (hence, "binary") fluid with a much lower boiling point that water pass through a heat exchanger.
 Heat from the geothermal fluid causes the secondary fluid to flash to vapor, which then drives the turbines and subsequently, the generators.

-Binary cycle power plants are closed-loop systems and virtually nothing (except water vapor) is emitted to the atmosphere.
-Resources below 400°F are the most common geothermal resource, suggesting binary-cycle power plants in the future will be binary-cycle plants.
+Binary cycle power plants are closed-loop systems, and virtually nothing (except water vapor) is emitted to the atmosphere.
+Because resources below 300°F represent the most common geothermal resource, a significant proportion of geothermal electricity in the future could come from binary-cycle plants.